-Thanksgiving prayers can be used year-round.
+A Thanksgiving prayer for family dinner can be used year-round.
 Use this list as a guide to help your family lead grace before their meal together.
 This Thanksgiving, consider the following prayers to help open up your meal with family and friends.

 Why?
 You might ask?
 Because doing so truly gives everyone a minute to pause and recognize all the wonderful things we have been given in this life as well as an opportunity to show and teach gratitude.

-Thanksgiving prayers can sound like pretty much anything you want, of course!
+A Thanksgiving prayer for family dinner can sound like pretty much anything you want, of course!
 However, if you are looking for some guidance, I wanted to share with you a few ideas for the family that I found online that I thought were simply beautiful.

 They each have their own sound that you could repeat verbatim or change as needed.